Dementia ServiceYou are here: Home ยป Dementia Service

 • improve quality of life for people living with dementia

-• enable people living with dementia to live independently for longer in their preferred place of care
+• enable people living with dementia to live independently for as long as possible in their preferred place of care

-• ensure that the person living with dementia is able to have a dignified death in their preferred place of care, adopting the principles of Namaste End of Life Care in the persons own home
+• ensure that the person living with dementia is able to have a dignified death in their preferred place of care.

-We work closely with other professionals in health and social care as well as with voluntary organisations in order to deliver an integrated service.
+We work closely with other professionals in health and social care as well as with voluntary organisations to deliver an integrated service.

-If you are worried about your cognition or feel that your memory is letting you down, resulting in you struggling to carry out activities of daily living including households or managing finances please visit your GP.
-Your GP you may wish to refer you to the Memory Clinic for further assessment or may refer you to the dementia service for an initial detailed assessment at home.
+If you feel that your memory is letting you down, and you are struggling to carry out daily activities including household tasks or managing finances, please visit your GP.
+Your GP may refer you to the memory clinic for further assessment or may refer you to the dementia service for an initial detailed assessment at home.

-Your assessment may be at home and will cover your physical and psychological health including a cognitive assessment where appropriate, medication review, environmental and social care factors that may contribute to cognitive and sensory impairment.
-Dealing with these issues may slow down cognitive decline, reduce risks associated with sensory impairment, make you safer in your home, improve your quality of life and enable you to remain independent in your own home for longer.
+Your assessment may be at home and will cover your physical and psychological health including a cognitive assessment and medication review where appropriate.
 We may liaise with your GP if we feel a further medical review is required or an occupational therapist if we feel specialist equipment is required to help make your home safer.

-The Specialist Nurse Practitioner for Dementia may recommend our 12 session Individual Cognitive Stimulation Therapy (iCST) programme if they feel that you and/or your family/caregiver would benefit from this.
-The 12 sessions are aimed to last 2 hours each and run over 6 weeks.
-However, we always aim to provide individualised person-centred care and are therefore very flexible.
+The specialist nurse practitioner for dementia may recommend our 12 session Individual Cognitive Stimulation Therapy (iCST) programme if she feels that you and/or your family/caregiver would benefit from this.
 At the end of the 12 sessions you may be offered monthly maintenance sessions.

 The dementia service is based at: